 Enuresis more commonly happens at night and is often due to a combination of drinking too much late in the evening and being a heavy sleeper.
 Although, many medical conditions, like endocrine issues or an overactive bladder, can also contribute to the issue.
-When Enuresis becomes a problem during the day, it is when children avoid going to the bathroom until it is too late.
+When daytime Enuresis becomes a problem, it is when children avoid going to the bathroom until it is too late.

 Most Encopresis occurs during the daytime and is actually an unfortunate side effect related to constipation.
 In these cases, the stool is loose and leaks to relieve the pressure from constipation.
 Children may become constipated from physical sickness, medication side effect, or for psychological reasons that cause them to compulsively hold on to their stool.
-However, some children do soil themselves intentionally, which is usually related to behavioral problems like those in Conduct Disorder or Oppositional Defiant Disorder.
+However, some children do soil themselves intentionally.
+That’s usually related to behavioral problems like those in Conduct Disorder or Oppositional Defiant Disorder.

 Treating Bedwetting and Soiling Disorders

 Enuresis almost always resolves spontaneously over time.
 It is treatable, unintentional, and very common in children.
 Bed-wetting alarms are the oldest and most effective treatment for this condition.
 These devices sense moisture in the bed and wake the person right when they begin urinating.
 This helps them get up and go to the bathroom to finish before the bed becomes too soiled.
 Many adults who used these alarms when they were younger remember them as cumbersome and jarring.
 However, there are more modern options which are straightforward and less disruptive.